pyne/pyne/docs/gsoc/exp_data.rst

 ------------------

 * A review of the current 'data_source.py' interface with small experimental datasets in mind.
-* An IPython notebook, for the example documentation gallery, demonstrating how an experimentalist can import their experimental nuclear data into a PyNE analysis (using the data_source API).
+* A Jupyter notebook, for the example documentation gallery, demonstrating how an experimentalist can import their experimental nuclear data into a PyNE analysis (using the data_source API).
 * Development of methods that generate relevant statistical comparisons of any data in the small experimental dataset against available data in other PyNE source.
-* An Ipython notebook, for the example documentation gallery, demonstrating how an experimentalist would use these functions to compare their data to known sources.
+* A Jupyter notebook, for the example documentation gallery, demonstrating how an experimentalist would use these functions to compare their data to known sources.